SOCOM U.S. Navy SEALs: Fireteam Bravo 2: Plot

 The story is set in Adjikistan, a fictional country that is experiencing civil unrest.
 At first, it appears that the Adjikistani rebel factions are simply terrorists, but as the story progresses it is revealed that the president of Adjikistan, Ismail Karim, is in fact corrupt and using his influence and hired European mercenaries to crush all who oppose him.

 Reception

 SOCOM U.S. Navy SEALs: Fireteam Bravo 2 received "generally positive" reviews, according to review aggregator Metacritic.

+As of June 2009, the game has sold over 800,000 units in the United States.